-Did you know that we added the cutest ceramic accessories to our shop in collaboration with Suji Ceramics, an AAPI woman-owned business?
-We had initially planned to release the stain stick holder and mini laundry powder scoop as holiday-only offerings, but everyone loved them so much that they're now here to stay!
+We added the cutest ceramic accessories to our shop in collaboration with Suji Ceramics, an AAPI woman-owned business!
+Initially, we had planned to release the stain stick holder and mini laundry powder scoop as holiday-only offerings, but they were so well received that they're now here to stay.

 These items will be available in our signature butter yellow for most of the year, and each season we'll release limited edition colorways and patterns.
 Speaking of, our winter blue pieces are almost sold out!